 Resignation letters can contain private or sensitive information.
-When providing them as evidence you can redact private or sensitive information from the resignation, however it must be clear that information has been removed.
+When providing them as evidence you can redact private or sensitive information however it must be clear that information has been redacted.

-Despite any redaction the letter must still show that the resignation is from the person resigning, that the person has resigned, from what offices the person has resigned and when the resignation took effect.
-We do not publish resignation letters or emails online for public viewing.
+Despite any redaction, the letter must still show that the resignation is from the person resigning, that the person has resigned, the offices the person has resigned and when the resignation took effect.
+Resignation letters or emails are not published online.

 Lodging two months before nominations open

 How do I lodge the prescribed information two months before nominations open in a casual vacancy election or an insufficient nominations election?

 Sometimes an organisation’s rules will specify when nominations open and close for casual vacancy or insufficient nominations elections, however this is rare.
 If they do, you must comply with the timeframes in the rulebook and the prescribed information will be in accordance with those timeframes.

 Where the rulebook is silent, prescribed information should be lodged as soon as possible once the office is vacant.

 How do I lodge prescribed information for the 2nd or 3rd stage (collegiate) election?